AndresGarelli/FlyPi-Pupariation/README.md

 This is a modification of the FlyPi platform for imaging experiments (https://github.com/amchagas/Flypi original article: http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2002702)

+The RPi controls the camera and LED illumination (optogenetics, Campari and white and IR illumination), making an aditional Arduino microcontroller unnecessary.

 INSTALLATION

 copy all files, except Flypi.desktop, in a folder somewhere in your disc.